Skip to content

 What Is a Swarm Architecture?

-A swarm architecture distributes routing intelligence across agents instead of concentrating decisions in a central coordinator.
-Each agent encapsulates its own instructions, tools, and handoff logic, deciding independently when to transfer control to another specialist.
-The architectural consequence: no single agent has a global view of the workflow, which makes swarms lightweight to set up but difficult to debug when handoff logic produces unexpected routing.
+A swarm architecture distributes routing intelligence across agents, with each agent encapsulating its own instructions, tools, and handoff logic.
+Each agent decides independently when to transfer control to another specialist.
+No single agent has a global view of the workflow, which makes swarms lightweight to set up but difficult to debug when handoff logic produces unexpected routing.

 OpenAI's Swarm framework, deprecated in March 2025 and superseded by the OpenAI Agents SDK, defined this pattern through two primitives: Agent objects and handoffs.
-An agent hands off execution by returning another Agent object from a function call, and the framework switches the active agent while preserving conversation history.
-The Agents SDK retains the same conceptual model (agents, handoffs, function-based routing) while adding guardrails, tracing, and production-grade state management.
-The architectural pattern described here applies to both implementations.
+An agent hands off execution by returning another Agent object, and the framework switches the active agent while preserving conversation history.
+The Agents SDK retains the same model while adding guardrails, tracing, and production-grade state management.

 A Critical Distinction: Swarm vs. Fan-Out Parallelism

 A common misconception conflates swarm agent design with parallel execution.
-A multi-architecture benchmark clarifies the distinction: in a swarm, "only one agent can be active at any given time."
-Swarm is decentralized sequential control transfer where each agent acts in turn and only one holds execution at a time.
+A multi-architecture benchmark clarifies: in a swarm, "only one agent can be active at any given time."
+Swarm is strictly decentralized sequential control transfer where each agent acts in turn.

 DimensionSwarm (Decentralized Handoffs)Fan-Out Parallelism